rreusch2/parleyapp/DEPLOYMENT_GUIDE.md

-# 🚄 Railway Deployment Guide for ParleyApp
+# 🚄 Railway Deployment Guide for Predictive Play

 ## 📋 Overview
-This guide will help you deploy your ParleyApp backend services to Railway for production.
+This guide will help you deploy your Predictive Play backend services to Railway for production.

 ## 🎯 What We're Deploying
 1. **Node.js Backend** (`backend/` folder) → API for app functionality